gitabhi15/Social_Distancing_Device/README.md

 —This is a simple Arduino-based device that helps enforce social distancing.
 It uses an ultrasonic sensor to measure the distance to the nearest person or object.
 If someone comes closer than 1 meter, the buzzer alerts you with a warning sound.
-—An LCD screen shows the real-time distance in meters.
+An LCD screen shows the real-time distance in meters.
 A push-button lets you toggle the device on and off without unplugging it.

 —Hardware used: